Mission: Impossible – Rogue Nation | 2015

 This is of course the terminal to catch the Hogwarts Express – if you want the photo op, head to the station’s new west concourse, where there’s a queue to have your picture taken with a shopping trolley embedded into the wall (alongside the Harry Potter shop).
 If you want the real filming location of Platform 9 ¾, it’s here, between Platforms 4 and 5.

-The vacant ‘warehouse’ in which the IMF team gathers is an upper floor of the Farmiloe Building, 28-36 St John Street in Clerkenwell, EC1 – the exterior of which was also featured in Eastern Promises.
-Now used as an event space and filming location, the empty Farmiloe previously provided interiors for Christopher Nolan’s Batman Begins, The Dark Knight and The Dark Knight Rises as well as the same director’s Inception, and appeared as the MI6 HQ in Tomas Alfredson’s Tinker Tailor Soldier Spy.
+The vacant ‘warehouse’ in which the IMF team gathers is an upper floor of the Farmiloe Building, 28-36 St John Street in Clerkenwell, EC1 – the exterior of which was another location featured in Eastern Promises.
+Now used as an event space and filming location, the empty Farmiloe previously provided interiors for Christopher Nolan’s Batman Begins, The Dark Knight and The Dark Knight Rises as well as the same director’s Inception, and appeared as the MI6 HQ in Tomas Alfredson’s Tinker Tailor Soldier Spy and Krays biopic Legend, with Tom Hardy.

 It’s just across the road from the Farmiloe, on St John Street with the entrance to the old Smithfield Market in the background, that Brandt (Jeremy Renner) phones Hunley.
 This phone box, however, is nothing more than a movie prop.